 NSW genetically modified crop ban lifted

-July 1 marked the expiry of the NSW genetically modified (GM) crop moratorium, which means that every mainland Australian state can now access all approved GM crops.
-This brings Australia’s farmers into line with their major international agricultural competitors.
+July 1 marked the expiry of the NSW genetically modified crop moratorium.
+This means that every mainland Australian state can now access all approved GM crops.
+It will also bring Australia’s farmers into line with their major international agricultural competitors.

-NSW Minister for Agriculture Adam Marshall announced the lapse of the 18-year moratorium, stressing that there is a robust safety system in place, with all applications to grow GM crops assessed by the Commonwealth Gene Technology Regulator.
+NSW Minister for Agriculture Adam Marshall announced the lapse of the 18-year ban.
+He stresses that there is a robust safety system in place, with all applications to grow genetically modified crops assessed by the Commonwealth Gene Technology Regulator.

-According to CropLife Australia, the peak national industry organisation representing the agricultural chemical and biotechnology sector, the lift on the GM ban is a productivity and environmental sustainability leap forward for Australian farming.
+According to CropLife Australia, the peak national industry organisation representing the agricultural chemical and biotechnology sector, the lift on the GM ban represents a leap forward for the productivity and environmental sustainability of Australian farming.

-“Farmers should be the ones to make their own choices about what crops to grow that best fit their farming environment and business model,” says CropLife CEO Matthew Cossey.
-“Having access to GM crops is only going to become more important as farmers continue to face periods of drought and increasingly harsher conditions in a changing climate.”
+“Farmers should be the ones to make their own choice about what crops to grow that best fit their farm and business model,” says CropLife CEO Matthew Cossey.
+“Having access to genetically modified crops is only going to become more important as farmers continue to face periods of drought and increasingly harsh conditions in a changing climate.”

 Cossey says the importance of food security highlighted by the pandemic is a prime example of the continuous need for exploration and development of agricultural innovations via both conventional systems and modern approaches, such as genetic modification.

-Cossey believes that safe and effective biotechnology and crop protection innovations will play an increasing role in meeting and mitigating food production and supply challenges.
+Cossey believes that biotechnology and crop protection innovations will play an increasing role in meeting food production and supply challenges.

-“With all mainland Australian state moratoria removed, we will see stronger research and innovation which will facilitate access to current and future biotechnology crops,” he says.”
+“With all mainland Australian state moratoria removed, we will soon see stronger research and innovation,” he says.
+“This will facilitate access to current and future biotech crops.”

-Genetically modified cotton and canola have been successfully grown in NSW since 1996 and 2008 respectively.
+NSW has successfully grown genetically modified cotton and canola since 1996 and 2008, respectively.
 Queensland and the Northern Territory have never had GM moratoria in place.
-The moratoria in Victoria, Western Australia and mainland South Australia have either expired or been removed.
+There is no longer a moratorium in Victoria, Western Australia or mainland South Australia.
 A moratorium is still in place for Kangaroo Island (SA), Tasmania and the ACT.